Taiwan Excellence Awards

 The objective is to transform Taiwan from a regional manufacturing center into a global R&D and innovation center.

 Type of Awards

 Taiwan Excellence Awards.
-After careful evaluation, the judges select the products which are authorized to display the symbol of Taiwan Excellence attached with the winning year.
+Judges select the products which are authorized to display the symbol of Taiwan Excellence attached with the winning year.

 Silver Awards.
-A panel of judges elects up to 30 finalists from the Taiwan Excellence Award winners for screening.
+Judges elect up to 30 finalists from the Taiwan Excellence Award winners for screening.
 After the gold winners are selected, the remaining are awarded with the Silver Awards.

 Gold Awards.
 A maximum of eight products may be awarded with the Gold Award.

 Taiwan Excellence for Best Performance.
 An award that is delivered to the corporation who won the most Taiwan Excellence Awards for the year.

 Taiwan Excellence Achievement Awards.
 Presented to the companies who have earned at least 50 Taiwan Excellence Awards during the past years.

 Popularity Award.
 The public participates in the nomination of the 30 finalists and the most popular product is awarded.